What is the Equal Payment Plan (EPP)?

-- The EPP payment is determined by calculating the previous year’s total usage and dividing it by 12.
+- The EPP payment is determined by adding the previous 12-months billed amount and dividing it by 12.
 The calculation then estimates your next 12 bills based on the monthly average and applicable rates.

 - The EPP payment is based on an estimate and it is important to continue to view your bill statements.

-- EPP accounts are recalculated every year starting in April.
-The new amount will be calculated based on your actual account balance in addition to the prior 12 months of consumption.
+- EPP accounts are recalculated every year in April.
+The new amount will be calculated based on your actual account balance in addition to the prior 12 months bills.

 Will you still read my meter?

-- Your meter will still be read on the regular bimonthly schedule to determine the actual consumption.
+- Your meter will still be read on the regular monthly schedule to determine the actual consumption.